vsoch/rstudio-neuro/README.md

 # Mounting the data folder
 docker run -v $PWD:/data -p 8787:8787 vanessa/rstudio-neuro

+# Run in detached mode
+docker run -d -v $PWD:/data -p 8787:8787 vanessa/rstudio-neuro
 ```

 Then visit [http://localhost:8787](http://localhost:8787) in your browser.
 You need to login with:

  - username: rstudio
  - password: rstudio

+The data downloaded should be present in your files, and in the image it's located under `/home/rstudio`